 How to use Real User Monitoring

-- What types of performance analysis are provided for applications?
+- Types of application performance analysis

-- What insights does Worldmap view offer?
+- Worldmap view

 - Technical restrictions for Session Replay